 WARNING: Prevent the machine swivelling before entering the radius of the tail and rotor.

+Install the tail before installing the rotor; remove the rotor before removing the tail.
 Wear a safety helmet before entering the radius of the tail and rotor.